 Unlike Stripe, ePN does not offer credit card processing directly.
+The company solely provides the gateway.
 You will need a credit card processing company in order to use the ePN gateway.
 Fortunately, many processors support ePN, allowing you flexibility to choose the right option for your needs and budget.

 Yet another gateway that works with multiple processors (noticing a trend?), USAePay competes with Stripe for traditional online payment acceptance.
 Like Stripe, it allows you to take one-time or recurring payments, set up fraud protection to minimize risk of fraudulent transactions, and integrates with shopping carts.